ucegbe/samples/CONTRIBUTING.md

 3. Ensure local tests pass.
 4. Commit to your fork using clear commit messages.
 5. Send us a pull request, answering any default questions in the pull request interface.
+6. When opening a PR that fixes an issue, please include `Fixes #<issue-number>` in the PR description so GitHub automatically closes the issue on merge.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).